 If you’re like me, the kids behavior can come and go and sometimes you get discouraged.
-You feel weary.
-You want to give up and it seems easier to just stay in survival mode.
-But the truth is, it isn’t.
 Here are some ways to get through the tough phases until you’re in greener pastures.

 Two weeks ago I just knew it.